 NCPHI is computed using separate data elements that are different than the TME data elements previously described.
-Whereas the TME data is based on allowed amounts in which the insurer is the primary payer of the claim, NCPHI uses more "traditional" premium revenues and total net paid expenditures commonly reported on audited financial statements (for example, income/expense statements).
-Therefore, DHSS/DHCC anticipates the NCPHI data elements to be easier for insurers to report, although some allocations may be required to reflect Delaware residents.
-If an insurer needs to estimate what the Delaware resident portion of premiums revenues is, please share the proposed methodology for DHSS/DHCC's review.
+Whereas the TME data is based on allowed amounts in which the insurer is the primary payer of the claim, NCPHI uses more "traditional" premium revenues and total net paid expenditures commonly reported on audited financial statements (e.g., income/expense statements).
+Therefore, the DHSS/DHCC anticipates the NCPHI data elements to be easier for insurers to report, although some allocations may be required to reflect Delaware residents.
+If an insurer needs to estimate what the Delaware resident portion of premiums revenues is, please share the proposed methodology for the DHSS/DHCC's review.

-- Premium Revenues (for NCPHI): For the applicable line of business code, total premium revenue means all monies paid by a policyholder, subscriber, or third party as a condition of receiving coverage from the issuer, including any fees or other contributions associated with the health plan for Delaware residents.
+- Premium Revenues (for NCPHI): For the applicable LOB code, total premium revenue means all monies paid by a policyholder, subscriber, or third party as a condition of receiving coverage from the issuer, including any fees or other contributions associated with the health plan for Delaware residents.
 Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements and on a CY earned basis.
-Include advance payments of the premium tax credit, other type of federal subsidies (for example, premium portion of low-income subsidy in Medicare Part D program), risk-sharing or risk-mitigation arrangement payments/accruals, or retrospective premium adjustments (for example, estimated or reported risk adjustment transfer payments or risk corridor transfers in the ACA or Medicare programs where applicable), and any State-based premium subsidies.
-Include medical loss ratio rebate payments or accruals and any experience-rated premium adjustments.
-For fully insured employersponsored coverage, include the total of employee and employer share of premium cost.
+Include advance payments of the premium tax credit, other type of federal subsidies (e.g., premium portion of low-income subsidy in Medicare Part D program), risk-sharing or risk-mitigation arrangement payments/accruals, or retrospective premium adjustments (e.g., estimated or reported risk adjustment transfer payments or risk corridor transfers in the ACA or Medicare programs where applicable), and any State-based premium subsidies.
+Include MLR rebate payments or accruals and any experience-rated premium adjustments.
+For fully insured employer-sponsored coverage, include the total of employee and employer share of premium cost.
 For self-insured plans, include any income from administrative expenses and fees.
 Exclude investment income or revenues not directly related to the cost of providing the health plan coverage.
-Direct reimbursements for ACA Section 9010 Fees (i.e., Health Insurer Provider Fees) received from the State of Delaware should not be included. - Total Net Paid Expenditures (for NCPHI): For the applicable line of business code, net paid expenditures for services and benefits for Delaware residents.
+Direct reimbursements for ACA Section 9010 Fees (i.e., Health Insurer Provider Fees) received from the State of Delaware should not be included. - Total Net Paid Expenditures (for NCPHI): For the applicable LOB code, net paid expenditures for services and benefits for Delaware residents.
 This includes direct claims or indirect payments for incentives and bonuses, including under capitation contracts, paid to or received by physicians, and other non-physician providers whose services are covered by the policy for services or supplies covered by the policy.
-Amounts should reflect what the insurer paid, net of any provider contract discounts, member cost sharing, third party liability, pharmacy rebates, etc.

-Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements; however, amounts should be adjusted for any federal or State subsidy programs such as state-based reinsurance program payments or accruals in the ACA market (for example, 1332 waiver program).
-Amounts should be adjusted for the low-income cost-sharing portion of subsidy payments or accruals in the Medicare Part D program.
+Amounts should reflect what the insurer paid, net of any provider contract discounts, member cost sharing, third-party liability, pharmacy rebates, and so on.
+Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements; however, amounts should be adjusted for any federal or State subsidy programs, such as State-based reinsurance program payments or accruals in the ACA market (e.g., 1332 waiver program).
+Amounts should be adjusted for the low-income cost sharing portion of subsidy payments or accruals in the Medicare Part D program.
 Risk-sharing transfer payments, positive or negative, incurred to providers for Delaware residents are to be included.
-Report amounts on CY incurred basis, including any remaining IBNR or paid claims reserves using actuarially sound methodologies.

-DHSS/DHCC expects insurers to report \$0 for the Self-Insured line of business code 904, since insurers are not the payer of services/benefits for self-insured products.
+Report amounts on CY incurred basis, including any remaining IBNR or IBNP claims reserves using actuarially sound methodologies. - The DHSS/DHCC expects insurers to report \$0 for the self-insured LOB code 904, since insurers are not the payer of services/benefits for self-insured products.